-Feral pigs are widely distributed in NSW, Queensland, the Northern Territory and the Australian Capital Territory.
+Today, feral pigs are widely distributed in NSW, Queensland, the Northern Territory and the Australian Capital Territory.
 Their natural spread and persistence in the landscape has been assisted by illegal, deliberate releases and translocations.
-Isolated populations also occur in Victoria and Western Australia, on Flinders Island in Bass Strait and on Kangaroo Island in South Australia.
-Tasmania occasionally has temporary populations due to accidental releases.
+Isolated populations also occur in Victoria, South Australia and Western Australia, and on Flinders Island in Bass Strait.
+Many of these populations are continuing to expand.

 Sows and piglets generally run together as a group.
 Immature males and females may also stay with the group until they reach maturity, or they may run as a juvenile group until they mate.
-At about 18 months males become more solitary rejoining a group only for mating or to feed on localised food sources.
+At about 18 months males tend to become more solitary, re-joining a group only for mating or to feed on localised food sources.

 Group sizes vary depending on the season and habitat.
-In forested areas of south-west WA group sizes rarely exceed 12, whereas in more open country up to 40 or 50 pigs may form a mob.
-In times of severe food and water shortage large groups of 100 or more may gather around remaining waterholes.
+In forested areas of south-west WA, group sizes rarely exceed 12, whereas in more open country up to 40 or 50 pigs may form a mob.
+In times of severe food and water shortage, large groups of 100 or more may gather around the remaining waterholes.

 Feral pig breeding is heavily influenced by the amount and type of feed that is available.
 Pigs are able to breed throughout the year in many areas, but breeding may be distinctly seasonal in others where food is limited.
 Breeding success depends on the availability of nutrients, in particular energy and protein.
-Successful mating normally coincides with the seasonal abundance of food in different habitats.
+Peak birthing periods usually coincide with the seasonal abundance of food in different habitats.

-Mortality of feral pigs in their first year of life, particularly from the foetal stage to weaning is generally high but can be highly variable depending on local conditions.
+Mortality of feral pigs from the foetal stage to weaning is generally high but can be highly variable depending on local conditions.
 Most pigs born will never reach their first birthday.
-Mortality is due to factors such as loss of foetuses, adverse weather conditions, accidental suffocation by sows, loss of contact, predation and starvation.
+Mortality is due to factors such as adverse weather conditions, accidental suffocation by sows, loss of contact, predation and starvation.
 Adult mortality can vary from 15% to 50%.
 In most areas, few feral pigs are likely to survive beyond five years.

 Starvation can affect pigs of all ages: lactation of sows can cease if protein levels are not adequate and excessive tooth wear in older pigs can interfere with eating.
-Lack of appropriate nutrients also leaves feral pigs more susceptible to parasites and diseases.
+Malnutrition also leaves feral pigs more susceptible to parasites and diseases.